rashil2000/fluent-apps/Desktop/README.md

 ![Desktop Widgets](https://github.com/rashil2000/Fluent-Customization/blob/master/Desktop/Desktop%202020.01.28%20-%2023.58.51.jpg)

-If this is too much work, just press Windows key + G to open up the Game Bar to have a peek at the stats and also record screengrabs.
+If this is too much work, just press Windows key + G to open up the Game Bar to have a peek at the stats.

 ![Game Bar](https://github.com/rashil2000/Fluent-Customization/blob/master/Desktop/Screenshot%20(95).png)